 Getting started for guests

 A Slack workspace serves as a company’s collaboration hub.
-It’s common for companies to invite consultants, clients, interns, or temporary employees to a limited set of channels in their workspaces so they can communicate and collaborate together in Slack.
+It’s common for companies to invite consultants, clients, interns and temporary employees to a limited set of channels in their workspaces so they can communicate and collaborate together in Slack.

 Guests in a Slack workspace

-- Guests have different permissions and access than Workspace Members, Admins, and Owners.
-When you’re ready, visit Roles and permissions in Slack for more.
+- Guests have different permissions and access to workspace members, admins and owners.
+Once you’re ready, see Roles and permissions in Slack for more.